rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 2 Errata.md

 <br>

 Task 1: Perform manual installation of the Log Analytics agent<br>
-Step 5: Copy the Workspace ID and Primary Key and paste them into notepadV Step 12:  If you did not close the Agent management blade in the Azure Portal you can copy and paste from the portal.
+Step 5: Copy the Workspace ID and Primary Key and paste them into notepad<br>
+Step 12:  If you did not close the Agent management blade in the Azure Portal you can copy and paste from the portal.
 If you closed the blade copy and paste from notepad.
 Must use Ctrl + V to paste<br>

 Task 2: Perform unattended installation of the Log Analytics agent<br>
-Step 2: Copy and paste each command separately and press enter after pasting each It may take up to 5 minutes before the threat is detected <br>
+Step 2: Copy and paste each command separately and press enter after pasting each, It may take up to 5 minutes before the threat is detected <br>

 <br>